Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 #### Generating reports
 - To generate JaCoCo-compatible XML report, call `koverXmlReport` Gradle task
-- To generate HTML report, call `koverHtmlReport` Gradle task
-- To validate verification rule specified in project in [verification block](#specify-verification-rules-for-total-variant), call `koverVerify` Gradle task
+- To generate HTML report, call `koverHtmlReport` Gradle task To validate verification rules specified in the project in [verification block](#specify-verification-rules-for-total-variant), call `koverVerify` Gradle task
-- To generate binary report in IC format, call `koverBinaryReport` Gradle task
+- To generate the binary report in IC format, call `koverBinaryReport` Gradle task
 - To print coverage to the log, call `koverLog` Gradle task

 Running one of these tasks automatically triggers the launch of all test tasks in the project.